-When we produced our 10 must read books about death and end-of-life care over three years ago, we realized that the universality of the concept of death knits us all together.
+When we produced our original blog, 10 must read books about death and end-of-life care (for example Atul Gawande’s Being Mortal) over three years ago, we realized that the universality of the concept of death knits us all together.
 Whether it be a Haitian laureate living in New York, tending to her dying mother; an Indian-American physician grappling with what it means to be mortal; or a woman who strives to ensure her terminally ill husband’s end-of-life wishes are honored, the fact of the matter is that death and dying is an experience that touches us all.
 Anybody—no matter their context, background or identity—can offer a narrative about how people engage with the concepts of living life to the fullest in light of their mortality.

 Writers from all walks of life continue to lead their readers to mingle with death—get to know it from a distance.
 They urge readers to familiarize themselves with their inevitable acquaintance (so to speak).
 Below is a list of books that our audience has recommended to us.
 Each book, written through vastly different lenses, offers the idea that by confronting death, we all will be more likely to live life with a little bit more intention.

 The Five Invitations: Discovering What Death Can Teach Us About Living by Frank Ostaseski

 “We can harness the awareness of death to appreciate the fact that we are alive, to encourage self-exploration, to clarify our values, to find meaning, and to generate positive action.
 It is the impermanence of life that gives us perspective.
 As we come in contact with life’s precarious nature, we also come to appreciate its preciousness.
 Then we don’t want to waste a minute.
 We want to enter our lives fully and use them in a responsible way.
 Death is a good companion on the road to living well and dying without regret.”

 That Good Night: Life and Medicine in the Eleventh Hour by Sunita Puri